Perhaps you have come across this social media post, or something like it:

 In our time, the initial controversies usually have arisen within sexual ethics.
 (Our culture is, as both Michel Foucault and C. S. Lewis observed with dismay, mad about sex.)
 But wait a while, and you’ll soon observe defenders of same-sex marriage jettisoning substitutionary atonement, endorsing universalism, adopting religious pluralism, and reducing religion to spirituality and good deeds.

-I’m not saying there is an inexorable, slippery-slope logic at work.
+I’m not saying there is an inexorable, let alone an immediate, slippery-slope logic at work.
 Some people might well pick a spot on this path and park there indefinitely.
 As a church historian, however, I report what I see over the last two centuries: a distinctive pattern repeated over and over.
 And few churches seem to be able to remain in one of these intermediate positions over subsequent generations.
 Eventually, it all gives way.

 Consider F. D. E. Schleiermacher as a paradigm case.
 I pick him not only as the first great figure in this tradition (early nineteenth century) but also as one of the most evidently pious and relatively traditional.